vischia/vischia.github.io/index.markdown

 - 2023.12-2024.07: **Santiago Vila Domínguez**, BSc in Physics: *"Study of CP Violation in High-Energy Physics Collisions..."* (UniOvi, with Sergio Sánchez Cruz from UZH).
 <!-- - 2023.12-present: **Nicolás Lozano García**, BSc in Informatics: *"Simulation of Neurons with Spatial Extension and Study of their Response Function"* (UniOvi, with María José Pérez Fernández) -->
 Internships
+- 2025.06-2025.08: **Gursharan Singh** (Tata Institute of Fundamental Research TIFR, Mumbai), *Optimization of the experimental setup of TAMBO*
 - 2023.01-2023.04: **Mariam Safieldin** (American University of Beirut), internship: "*Development of an Expectation Maximization Algorithm for muon tomography detector optimization"* (UCLouvain/UniOvi, cosupervised and funded by UCLouvain's muon tomography group)